Shortlisted, 2022 SK Arts Poetry Award Honouring Anne Szumigalski (Saskatchewan Book Awards)

-There are times in a parent’s life when they ask why am I doing this?
-It’s so hard..
-That is, until those occasions of magic happen, and they always do.
-Parenthood is a journey with no road map.
-And it is the children who most often steer the ship.
-In her new collection of poetry, Essential Ingredients, Carol Rose GoldenEagle recalls when Creator’s blessings have truly been bestowed in a parent’s shared life with their children.
-Poems examine hardship and struggle, triumph of spirit and joy, and serve as a reminder to all parents that childhood is fleeting.
-This beautiful volume is a celebration of parenthood, in the form of love letters to the poet’s children.
-It is ultimately a tribute to the memories of those many magic moments which define love, purpose, and pride.
+Parenthood is a journey with no roadmap, and it is the children who most often steer the ship.
+There are times in a parent’s life when they ask, “Why am I doing this?
+It’s so hard…” That is, until the moment of magic happen—and they always do.
+In Essential Ingredients, Carol Rose GoldenEagle recalls when Creator’s blessings have truly been bestowed in a parent’s shared life with their children.
+These poems examine hardship and struggle, the triumph of spirit and joy, and serve as a reminder to all parents that childhood is fleeting.

 “Cree and Dene author Carol Rose GoldenEagle’s collection, Essential Ingredients, carries a womb-filled with wisdom, and is a poetic portrait of motherhood, love, food and family.
 It’s a humble offering which charts the relationship of a single mother and her three children, featuring recipes for moose stew, bannock, and retraces both the tender and painful memories of life.”

 —Shannon Webb-Campbell, author of I Am A Body Of Land